Marcus Silcock

 PUPPY LAUNCH!

 Jolly good journeys with trio of surreal-absurd readings last night with launch of my book Puppy.
 Also Rhubarb by Tom Jenks and Vik Shirley’s Grotesquerie for the Apocalypse.
-Thank you to Michelle Moloney King and Beir Bua Press for organising.
-Read more
+Thank you… Read more.

 -